leigh-hackspace/website-hugo/content/blog/2024/hackbots-part-2/index.md

 return html
 ```

-The above code is snipped for brevity, but what it does is uses python's [_string format_][5] functionality to add the variable `style` with the the style we read into the variable (more on that a little later).
+The above code is snipped to keep things simple, but what it does is use python's [_string format_][5] functionality to add the variable `style` with the the style we read into the variable from the `style.css` file (more on that a little later).

-We've also moved `generateHTML()` into its own file (`html.py`)and used parameters to drop in from the main program, we import the function into `main.py` by adding the following code to the top of our `main.py`:
+We've also moved `generateHTML()` into its own file (`html.py`) and used parameters to drop in from the main program; we import the function into `main.py` by adding the following code to the top of our `main.py`:

 ```python
 from html import generateHTML